rchakode/realopinsight/README.md

 - [Copyrights & License](#copyrights--license)

 # Key Features
-Fully open source ([GPL v3 Licence](LICENSE)) RealOpinsight features include:
+Fully open source ([GPL v3 Licence](LICENSE)), RealOpinsight features include:
-* **Federated & Unified Monitoring:** RealOpInsight allows you to collect and consolidate data from a wide range of distributed and heterogeneous monitoring systems and provide to your operations staffs unified application operations dashboards.
+* **Monitor business values, Define & track SLA/SLO targets:** Focus on the applications that underlie your business, set up application-aware notifications, measure, observe and analyze applications availability over time.
-* **Monitoring of Business Values:** by allowing you Focus on applications that underlie your business services.
-You can fire notifications at application-level, and easily generate availability reports over time.
+* **Federated & unified applications monitoring:** RealOpInsight enables to set up unified applications monitoring views on top of applications and corporate environments that rely on many monitoring systems.
+Thereby breaking monitoring silos, it boosts the productivity of operations staffs while helping them solving incident with relevant priorities.
-* **Relationship Mapping & Event Correlation:** Map relationships among your applications' components along with custom severity calculation and propagation policies to meet your specific management needs.
+* **Relationship mapping & event correlation:** Map relationships among each application components, set up application-specific policies to calculate and propagate the severity of incidents so as to meet your particular incident management needs.
-* **Simple and Secured Integration through API:** Don't waste time on complex or boring configuration tasks, RealOpInsight only requires a read-only access to the API of the monitoring data collection backends (i.e. Kubernetes API, Zabbix API...).
+* **Simple and secured integration through API:** Don't waste time on complex or boring configuration tasks, RealOpInsight only requires a read-only access to the API of the monitoring data collection backends (i.e. Kubernetes API, Zabbix API...).
 It's released as Docker images along with Kubernetes Helm3 manifests to ease its deployment.
-* **Tactical Dashboards:** Whether you're an operations staff or executive, RealOpInsight provides tactical dashboards that allow you to have a quick insight on how your applications are operating while be able to have more details in one click.
+* **Tactical Operations Dashboards:** Whether you're an operations staff or executive, RealOpInsight allows to build user-specific tactical dashboards that allow you to have a quick insight on how your applications are operating while be able to have more details in one click.

 ![](./images/banners/screenshots.png)

 # Quick Start
 RealOpInsight is released as Docker images along with Kubernetes Helm3 manifests to ease its deployment.

-The following two subsections show how to set an instance of RealOpInsight in a couple of seconds.
-The first subsection described describe installation on Kubernetes and the second one the deployment on Docker (or any equivalent container engine).
+The below sections show how to set an instance of RealOpInsight in a couple of seconds on Kubernetes or on an [OCI](https://opencontainers.org/)-compliant container engine (Docker, Podman, CRI-O, etc).

-## Deployment on kubernetes
+## Deployment on Kubernetes
 Assuming you have a Linux terminal with Helm3 installed and able to access a KUBECONFIG file to deploy resources on Kubernetes, the following command shall install an instance in the `monitoring` namespace. **The specified namespace must exist**, it can be changed to another value.

 ```bash